 - vertical agreements between undertakings, the separate market share of which does not exceed 15 per cent of the respective markets.

 Clause 5 of the Resolution also provides for thresholds in case of cumulative effect of the agreements.
-These provisions, as well as provisions of clause 4 of the Resolution, mirror the provisions of the Commission notice on agreements of minor importance, which do not appreciably restrict competition under article 101(1) of the TFEU (the De Minimis Notice).
+These provisions, as well as provisions of the clause 4 of the Resolution, mirror the provisions of the Commission Notice on agreements of minor importance.

-Clauses 7 and 8 of the Resolution provide that de minimis rules do not apply to the ‘hard-core restrictions’ – horizontal and vertical agreements, which are considered to be most severe violations of article 5 of the Law.
-The list of these agreements is provided in clauses 7 and 8 of the Resolution and mirrors the list provided in clause 11 of the De Minimis Notice.
-It contains such hard-core restrictions as price fixing, limitation of output or sales, allocation of markets and so on.
+Clauses 7 and 8 of the Resolution provide that de minimis rules do not apply to the ‘hard-core restrictions’ – horizontal and vertical agreements, which are considered to be the most severe violations of article 5 of the Law.
+It contains such hard-core restrictions as price fixing, limitation of output or sales, allocation of markets, etc.

 - the agreement does not impose restrictions on the activities of the parties thereto, which are not indispensable to the attainment of the above-mentioned objectives; and